-Fig 5 demonstrate the amorphous structure of study materials using X-ray diffraction Analysis.
-The diffractogram for specimens with additives demonstrates a rise in amorphous phases as an amber powder ratio increased at an amorphous band of about 25-35°.

-Within an amorphous band of about 25-35°, the amber glass powder shows an amorphous structure similar to that of VITA Lumex® AC.
-Moreover, the ceramic-amber material of different amber additions showed alike amorphous structures for both amber glass powder and vita ceramics.
+Fig 5 demonstrates the amorphous structure of study materials using X-ray diffraction Analysis.
+The diffractogram for specimens with additives reflects a rise in amorphous phases as the amber powder ratio increased at an amorphous band of about 25-35°.
+Within an amorphous band of about 25-35°, the amber glass powder shows an amorphous structure similar to VITA Lumex® AC.
+Moreover, different amber additions' ceramic-amber material showed amorphous structures for both amber glass powder and Vita ceramics.
 This could be related to the compositional behaviour of the same elements as previously mentioned [5, 26].
+Therefore, and according to the above findings, it could be concluded that amber glass could be considered acceptable for dental purposes.
+Consequently, the Vickers hardness is suggested to test the resultant ceramic-amber material for dental restorations.